-After studying this unit you will be able to
+After studying this unit one will be able to

-- Describe the meaning of socialization - Understand stages and agents of socialization - Understand meaning, forms and theories of stratification - Know what is social mobility& its types - Understand what is social processes and its types.
+- Describe the meaning of socialization - Understand stages and agents of socialization - Understand meaning, forms and theories of stratification

 This unit describes the meaning, definitions, stages and agencies of socialization.
 This unit also shifts the focus from the study of socialization to social stratification and social mobility.
 It describes the meaning, definitions and characteristics of social stratification.
 It also describes different forms and theories of social stratification.
 Then this unit also shifts its focus from social stratification and social mobility to social processes and describes meaning, definitions and elements of social processes and its different forms.